jlevers/selling-partner-api/docs/Api/FbaOutboundV20200701Api.md

 | ---- | ---- |
 | 2 | 30 |

-For more information, see \"Usage Plans and Rate Limits\" in the Selling Partner API documentation.
+The `x-amzn-RateLimit-Limit` response header returns the usage plan rate limits that were applied to the requested operation, when available.
+The table above indicates the default rate and burst values for this operation.
+Selling partners whose business demands require higher throughput may see higher rate and burst values than those shown here.
+For more information, see [Usage Plans and Rate Limits in the Selling Partner API](https://developer-docs.amazon.com/sp-api/docs/usage-plans-and-rate-limits-in-the-sp-api).

 ### Example